jeremybytes/async-virtual-seminar-2025/Labs/Lab04/Lab04-Instructions.md

 //await RunWithForEachAsync(ids);
 ```

-5. Run the application.
+4. Run the application.

+**In Visual Studio 2022:** Set the "Parallel.Basic" application to the startup project.
+Press "F5" or use the "Debug" menu to start debugging.
+**In Visual Studio Code:** Set the "Parallel.Basic" application to debug.
+If you have not done this before, then I would recommend starting the application from the command line.
+**Command Line:** Similar to starting the service, open your command line tool to the "Parallel.Basic" folder and type "dotnet run" to start the application.

 The output should be similar to the following:

 ```
 [1,2,3,4,5,6,7,8,9,10,11,12,13,14]